-Either way, the number of pearls needed to build a pearl necklace will depend on the size of the pearls you elect to use.
-If you use smaller pearls, you wil need many more pearls to complete a necklace than if you opted for larger pearls.
-The most common size of a cultured pearl necklace is 6 or 6.5mm.
+Either way, the number of pearls that you'll need to build a pearl necklace will depend on the size of the pearls you elect to use.
+If you use smaller pearls, you will obviously need many more pearls to complete a necklace than if you opt for larger pearls.
+As a reference point, the most common size of the pearls on a cultured pearl necklace is 6 or 6.5mm.

 Graduated or Uniform Style

-On a graduated-style necklace, the pearls taper from the largest pearls in the center down to the smallest pearls near the clasp.
-With a graduated necklace, there is less variability in lengths and pearl sizes.
-Typically, graduated necklaces will be 16 inches using approximately 85 pearls.
+On a graduated-style necklace, the pearls taper from the largest pearls in the center to the smallest pearls, which are situated near the clasp.
+On a graduated pearl necklace, you will see less variability in lengths and pearl sizes.
+Typically, graduated necklaces will be 16 inches and use approximately 85 pearls.
 Graduated necklaces made up of Japanese Akoya pearls can have at least 3mm or 4mm differentiation from clasp to center.

 Let’s take a look at the different pearl necklace lengths and the best ways they can be worn.

-The Princess length is a common length easy to wear with high collars, turtlenecks or mock necks.
-It can also be worn with lower cut V-necks or scoop classic length for pearl.
+The Princess length is a common length that's easy to wear with high collars, turtlenecks or mock necks.
+It can also be worn with lower-cut v-necks or scoop necks.

-The opera length offers versatility to worn in several ways.
+The opera length offers versatility to be worn in several ways.
 Typically, longer pearl necklaces were worn with more formal dress, but more recently the trend of layering different styles of necklaces and mixing costume jewelry with fine jewelry has swung the pendulum back in favor of pearls among fashionistas.
-Longer necklaces can be styled with several varying length gold chains or pendants to create a trendy vibe.
+Longer necklaces can be styled with several gold chains or pendants in varying lengths to create a trendy vibe.

 This glamorous length can be worn multiple ways.
 It can be tied in a knot toward the bottom of the necklace for a jazz-age look.
 It can be clasped on the side or doubled and clasped in front to create a double-strand.
 If the entire rope of pearls is clasped in two places, it can be separated and worn as a bracelet or necklace.
 A double win!
 Some ropes are even worn draped down the back of an open-back dress or gown.
-Ropes offer may options for those looking for fashion-forward style!
+Ropes offer many options for those looking for fashion-forward style!

 Keep in mind, adjusting your pearl necklace is easy to do.
-Each person has a different comfort level and our pearl necklaces are meant to be customized to suit each individual exactly how they like.
+Each person has a different comfort level, and our pearl necklaces are meant to be customized to suit each individual exactly how they like.

 Here are the approximate number of pearls needed to build a classic 16 inch necklace based on various pearl sizes.
 For graduated necklaces please see the suggested plan here.
 For the purpose of this blog, we are referring to pearl necklaces consisting of white, round cultured pearls.